 The set started out with the single “You Could Be President.”
 Solid choice.
 It’s 2020.
 It’s election year.
 And hot damn what a country to be a part of… or something.
 I think the highlight from the set for me was “When We Break Up Together.”
 As a songwriter myself, I thought many of the word combinations were brilliant and I asked myself… “How the hell did I not think of that?!?!?”.
 The set contained mostly songs of his most recent release but he did bust out some classics, and made a point to talk about them with the audience.

 One thing that some may overlook about the live performance on this tour, and the last, is that the band is tight and are much like a “super group”.
 None other than Lee Pardini of Dawes is playing keys.
 It was humbling to see a massive song writer, producer, and player like Katzman be so grateful.
 He was obviously really enjoying having all those great players and music fans around him.

 Luckily for the fans, Theo Katzman is still on tour.
 He’s selling out rooms everywhere he goes for a very good reason.
 Don’t miss your chance to see him while you can!
 I promise that even if you don’t know more than one song, you will walk out of his show singing and dancing your way back home.
 Be sure to check the Official Theo Katzman Website for upcoming tour dates, merch, music, and other info about the man and his band.

 Here are some more photos of Theo Katzman performing at The Foundry in Philadelphia, Pennsylvania on February 19, 2020.
 All images copyright and courtesy of Jordan August Photography.
-All images are the property of Jordan August.

 Stream these great Theo Katzman albums on Spotify: